CGMW293/DigisparkScripts/Auto-script setup/README.md

-Downloads and sets a powershell script to run on startup.
-Uses the WinKey+X method instead of the WinKey+R to open powershell.
+Downloads and runs powershell script.
+Uses the Start menu method (Enter+Control+Shift to run as administrator) instead of the WinKey+R to open powershell.
 This is for computers that do not allow the Run window to be opened.